tchaase/research-internship-2022/content/markdown/discussion.md

 Furthermore, no machine learning model was run yet.
 The main question that I wanted to answer within this project was if machine models can be used to predict if an image was seen before.
 I did not perform the corresponding analyses yet.
 Thus, the main goal was not reached.

+I also mentioned that I am interested in hippocampal subfields.
+I did not even initiate the topic of hippocampal subfields in my analyses.

+All in all, *no research question was therefore answered*.
 In the future, I need to firstly figure out how I can run the group-level models with enough memory.
 I am thinking about upgrading the memory on my device and then running the analyses again.

-For the machine learning model, the main problem was the time.
-I spent a lot of time on preprocessing, as it will be outlined within the next section.
+Still, this project was far from a failure.
+Given that my main motivation was to learn how to analyse MRI data, I want to outline how this goal was reached in the next section and point towards areas where I want to learn more about.

 ## What did I learn here?